Bear danger

-Bear danger is the risk encountered by humans and their pets or livestock when interacting with bears.
+Bear danger is the risk encountered by humans and their pets or livestock when interacting with bears and the potential of an attack from bears.

-Although most bears are apex predators in their own habitat, most do not, under normal circumstances, hunt and feed on humans.
-Most bear attacks occur when the animal is defending itself against anything it perceives as a threat to itself or its territory.
-For instance, bear sows can become extremely aggressive if they feel their cubs are threatened.
-Any solitary bear is also likely to become agitated if surprised or cornered, especially while eating.
+Although most bears are apex predators in their own habitat, most do not, under normal circumstances, hunt and feed on humans; most bear attacks occur when the animal is defending itself against anything it perceives as a threat to itself, its territory, or its cubs.
+For instance, female bears (sows) can become extremely aggressive if they feel their cubs are threatened.
+Any solitary bear is also likely to become agitated if surprised or cornered, especially while it is eating.

-Some species are more aggressive than others; sloth bears, Asiatic black bears, and brown bears are more likely to injure people than other species, and the American black bear is comparatively timid.
+Some species are more aggressive than others; sloth bears, Asiatic black bears, and brown bears are more likely to injure people than other species, while the American black bear is comparatively timid.

 Separation is a key to conventional measures to minimize aggression and property damage by bears.
 Places such as Denali National Park in Alaska, U.S., emphasize proper techniques of food storage and garbage disposal, closures of park areas, training videos, and occasionally firearms on aggressive bears to prevent bears from claiming the lives of campers.